Authoring with the developerWorks XML templates on Windows

 - Avoid hardcoding blank spaces or tabs at the end of a line of sample code.

 - Avoid using tabs at the beginning of a line of sample code.
 If you must indent, use blank spaces.

 - Downloadable sample code.
-Articles in the classic format have a "Download" section for sample code.
-When providing downloadable sample code for the "Download" section, zip the code up and send the ZIP file to your editor separately.
-Your editor will be responsible for ensuring that the download file works correctly within the article.
+When providing downloadable sample code for the "Downloadable resources" section, compress the code and send the .zip file to your editor separately.
+Your editor is responsible for ensuring that the download file works correctly within the article.

 - Special characters.
 Code special characters as shown in Table 1.

 |Ampersand (&)||& (Always code ampersands as & — even in URLs)|